Extract

 1

-As I began writing this book, I had a telephone conversation with a dear Canadian friend, a yoga and qigong master: Nicole Bordeleau.
-She asked me what I thought was our most fundamental need: connection or security?
+As I was beginning to write this book, I had a phone conversation with a very dear Canadian friend, a yoga and qigong master: Nicole Bordeleau.
+She asked me what I thought our most fundamental need was: connection or security?
 I answered without hesitation: security.
-Connection is crucial, even vital, because, above all, it provides us with what we need most: security, both internal (psychological) and material and social.
+Connection is essential, even vital, because it provides us with what we need most: security, both inner (psychological) and material and social.

-Between 1943 and 1970, American psychologist Abraham Maslow developed and refined a theory of motivation embodied in a universal hierarchy of human needs, which is not unrelated to Spinozist theory.
-At the base of the pyramid, we first find our basic physiological needs: breathing, drinking, eating, sleeping, eliminating...
-Then come the security needs: being healthy and living in a stable and predictable environment.
+Between 1943 and 1970, the American psychologist Abraham Maslow developed and refined a theory of motivation embodied in a universal hierarchy of human needs, which is not unrelated to Spinoza's theory.
+At the base of the pyramid, we first find our basic physiological needs: breathing, drinking, eating, sleeping, and eliminating waste.
+Next come the needs for safety: being healthy and living in a stable and predictable environment.
 Then come the needs for belonging and love.
-Finally, the needs for esteem and recognition appear, and at the very top of the pyramid, the need for self-actualization.
-The idea developed by Maslow, very well illustrated by the pyramid shape, is that a new motivation arises when a more fundamental need is satisfied: I will only seek self-actualization when all my other needs have been taken into account.
+Finally, there are the needs for esteem and recognition, and at the very top of the pyramid, the need for self-actualization.
+The idea developed by Maslow, very well illustrated by the pyramid shape, is that new motivation arises when a more fundamental need is satisfied: I will only seek self-actualization once all my other needs have been met.

-As relevant as Maslow's typology of needs seems to me, their hierarchy can also be open to criticism.
-Many authors have noted that certain needs, such as belonging or recognition, are just as fundamental to life as physiological or security needs.
-We know, for example, that a baby who does not receive love will be incapable of developing psychologically in a harmonious manner, or even of surviving.
-We can also see that some people do everything possible to satisfy a need for recognition, while their primary needs are not fully met: a teenager from a poor family will sometimes prefer to have the same smartphone or the same expensive sneakers as his friends rather than eat well or live under a decent roof.
-Similarly, the need for self-fulfillment, which includes the spiritual dimension and faith, can be expressed in those whose other needs have not been fully met.
-I have met very poor people all over the world who were imbued with an intense faith that helped them cope with their miserable condition.
+While I find Maslow's hierarchy of needs relevant, its ranking can be open to criticism.
+Many authors have observed that certain needs, such as belonging or recognition, are just as fundamental to life as physiological or safety needs.
+For example, we know that a baby who doesn't receive love will be unable to develop psychologically harmoniously, or even survive.
+We can also see that some people will do everything in their power to satisfy a need for recognition, even though their basic needs are not fully met: a teenager from a poor family might sometimes prefer to have the same smartphone or the same expensive sneakers as their friends rather than eat well or live in a decent home.
+Similarly, the need for self-actualization, which includes the spiritual dimension and faith, can be expressed by those whose other needs have not been fully met.
+I have met very poor people all over the world who possessed an intense faith that helped them to endure their miserable circumstances.

-Maslow's hierarchy of needs should therefore not be taken as absolute.
-Nevertheless, we can see that in times of profound crisis, like the one we are currently experiencing, it seems to regain a certain relevance.
-Survival has suddenly become the main motivation for humans again.
-We saw this from the first signs of the virus's spread: food stores were looted.
-I met people in the supermarket down the street from my house who had a trolley filled to the brim with pasta, mineral water, flour, and toilet paper, and who laughed at the sarcasm or criticism of other customers.
-The first instinct in a context of survival is to ensure that our physiological needs can be met, regardless of whether we appear selfish or ridiculous.
-In the event of a major crisis, primary needs come first, and safety needs will come second: once the fridge is full, we confine ourselves at home to escape contamination.
-And only once we are safe can we express our need for belonging, by calling our loved ones and friends, by strengthening our emotional and social ties—from a protective distance.
-The needs for recognition and accomplishment will come later, when all the others have been satisfied.
+Therefore, Maslow's hierarchy of needs should not be taken as absolute.
+Nevertheless, it can be observed that in times of profound crisis, such as the one we are currently experiencing, it seems to regain a certain relevance.
+Survival has abruptly become humanity's primary motivation once again.
+We saw this from the very first signs of the virus's spread: food stores were emptied.
+At the supermarket near my home, I saw people with shopping carts overflowing with pasta, mineral water, flour, and toilet paper, who were unconcerned by the sarcasm or criticism of other customers.
+The first reflex in a survival situation is to ensure that our physiological needs can be met, regardless of whether we appear selfish or ridiculous.
+In a major crisis, basic needs take precedence, and safety needs come second: once the refrigerator is full, we self-isolate at home to avoid contamination.
+And it is only once we feel safe that we can allow our need for belonging to be expressed, by calling our loved ones and friends, by strengthening—within a protective distance—our emotional and social bonds.
+The needs for recognition and achievement will come later, once all the others have been met.

-In the relatively stable and affluent Western world in which we have lived since the end of World War II, most of us had escaped the fear of no longer being able to satisfy our most basic life and security needs.
-We could, moreover, group the first three needs and motivations (physiological, security, belonging) into the same category: security.
-While the next two (recognition, accomplishment) would fall under another category: that of our growth (in society, but also spiritually).
+In the relatively stable and affluent Western world in which we have lived since the end of World War II, most of us had escaped the fear of no longer being able to meet our most basic needs for survival and security.
+Indeed, the first three needs and motivations (physiological, safety, belonging) could be grouped into a single category: that of security.
+The following two (recognition, self-actualization) would belong to a different order: that of our growth (in society, but also spiritually).
 The first three are essential for survival.
-The next two allow for the unfolding of life, both socially and personally.
-We thus find ourselves again in the two great needs demonstrated by Spinoza: self-preservation (security) and growth.
-And we can generally say that when our security needs are satisfied we can focus more on our growth needs, which bring us the deepest joys: the joy of love blossoming, of our professional achievements that allow us to fulfill ourselves and be recognized, the creative, intellectual and spiritual joys of our spirit progressing, etc. But when we feel a deep sense of insecurity, the need for protection outweighs the need for growth, and the search for serenity, for emotional appeasement, over that of joy.
+The following two allow for the unfolding of life, both socially and personally.
+We thus find ourselves back with the two great needs identified by Spinoza: self-preservation (security) and growth.
+And we can generally say that when our security needs are met, we can focus more on our growth needs, which bring us the deepest joys: the joy of blossoming love, of professional achievements that allow us to fulfill ourselves and be recognized, the creative, intellectual, and spiritual joys of our evolving minds, and so on.
+But when we feel a profound sense of insecurity, the need for protection overrides the need for growth, and the search for serenity and emotional peace overrides the search for joy.

-There is, however, an important interaction between the base and the top of the pyramid, between our need for security (through its various dimensions) and our spiritual dimension: the strength of our spirit can help us strengthen our sense of security or, more precisely, live better in times of insecurity.
-I have already mentioned this in relation to religious faith, which helps many poor people to live better, even to be joyful.
-The same is true today in the West for people who have a deep faith, but also for non-believers who have developed their human potential or a form of secular spirituality.
-Those who cultivate their spirit by reading books on philosophy or poetry, those who regularly practice yoga or meditation, those who are creative, those who develop love and compassion by engaging in society, those who seek to give meaning to their existence are undoubtedly better equipped to get through difficult periods in life.
-Indeed, they deploy spiritual qualities that support the body and stabilize emotions (especially fear), improve the quality of emotional and social bonds, strengthen confidence and love of life.
-So many precious qualities that promote, after a shock or a profound destabilization like the one we have just experienced, the possibility of a rebound, of working on oneself, of entering into resilience.
+However, there is an important interaction between the base and the apex of the pyramid, between our need for security (in its various dimensions) and our spiritual dimension: the strength of our mind can help us reinforce our sense of security or, more precisely, to live better in times of insecurity.
+I have already mentioned this in relation to religious faith, which helps many impoverished people to live better lives, even to find joy.
+The same is true today in the West for people with deep faith, but also for non-believers who have developed their human potential or a form of secular spirituality.
+Those who cultivate their minds by reading philosophy or poetry, those who regularly practice yoga or meditation, those who engage in creative activities, those who develop love and compassion by participating in society, those who seek to give meaning to their existence are undoubtedly better equipped to navigate life's difficult periods.
+Indeed, they cultivate spiritual qualities that support the body and stabilize emotions (especially fear), improve the quality of emotional and social bonds, and strengthen confidence and a love of life.
+These are all precious qualities that, after a shock or profound destabilization like the one we have just experienced, foster the possibility of recovery, self-reflection, and the development of resilience.